Books and E-books

 O'Reilly Library - Books

-Main lending books can be borrowed for 1 week or 3 weeks; 1-week books will have a white tape on the spine.
+Books in Main Collection can be borrowed for 1 week or 3 weeks; 1-week books will have a white tape on the spine.

 This collection is divided between the 1st and 2nd floors: